-''' $a Ten maps published by Aaron Arrowsmith; one map published by William Faden. $a Maps published ca. 1740-ca. 1765, mostly in Paris. '''
+500 \$a - - by Aaron am Faden.
+Arrows smith; one map 500 \$a Maps publ ished ca. 1740-ca. 1765, mostly 'in Paris.

 505 field: Formatted contents note

 Give a complete formal contents note, transcribing the title, statement of responsibility, and publication, distribution, production, etc., information from each of the maps, if it has been decided not to create separate bibliographic records for the individual maps.
 Otherwise, give the note only if considered important.
 Indicate omissions in the transcription using the mark of omission.
 Supply map titles, and other map elements, as needed and enclose them in square brackets.